juba97/SQL/README.md

-# 📘 Advanced SQL Learning Repository  T-SQL Practice, Exercises & Real-World Scenarios
+# 📘 SQL Mastery – Structured Query Language Learning Repository

 This repository is dedicated to mastering SQL and Transact-SQL (T-SQL) for professional data querying, analysis, and manipulation.
 It includes structured study materials, practical challenges, and solved problems inspired by real-world scenarios and interview-style tasks.

 ---

-## 📂 Project Structure
+## 📁 Directory Structure

 ### `TSQLV6/`
-Hands-on chapter-based scripts based on the book **"T-SQL Fundamentals" (Fourth edition)**, designed to explore topics such as:
-- Query logic
-- Subqueries and CTEs
-- Joins and set operations
+Chapter-based solutions from the **"T-SQL Fundamentals (Fourth Edition)"** book, with focus on:
+- Logical query processing
-- Window functions
+- Subqueries, joins, window functions
-- Data transformations
+- Set-based thinking and performance

 Each file is organized per chapter and includes explanatory comments and examples.